benfrick/docs-portfolio/src/doc/partner/product/use-partner-product-attributes.md

 ### Step 3: Parse the Response

-Parse the response body to get the attributes that you need.
+Parse the response body to get the attributes that you need into your app/experience.

 >**TIP**: See [API Reference](#api-reference) for details of the response body.